Soup is a very common meal in France.

 Other people add potatoes or tomatoes to this basic recipe, but I don’t.
 My little touche finale is red peppers.
 I think it makes it taste sweet.

 And that’s it.
-You don’t need oil or spices.
-Just add a handful of large sea salt (about a tablespoon, although I ended up adding another tablespoon when it was cooked because I found it was needed).
+You don’t need oil or spices, although I usually add some olive oil.
+Just add a handful of large sea salt (about a heaping teaspoon, although I ended up adding another teaspoon when it was cooked because I found it was needed).

-(Here is where my pictures start to get muted because I finished preparing the soup in the evening and we haven’t yet bought photoshop to boost the images).
+(Here is where my pictures start to get muted because I finished preparing the soup in the evening).

 The French will eat it plain or put a dollop of sour cream in it (crème fraiche).
 Or why not try a square of cream cheese?